Cosmological perturbations in SFT inspired non-local scalar field models: Model setup

-where $G_{\mu\nu}$ is the Einstein tensor, $T_{\mu\nu}$ is the energy-momentum (stress) tensor and $G\equiv G_N/g_o^2$ is a dimensionless analog of the Newton constant.
-It is easy to check that the Bianchi identity is satisfied on-shell and in a simple case $\Fc=f_1\Box+f_0$ the usual energy-momentum tensor for the massive scalar field is reproduced.
-Note that equation (\ref{EOM_tau}) is an independent equation consistent with system (\ref{EOM_g}) due to the Bianchi identity.
+It is easy to check that the Bianchi identity is satisfied on-shell and for $\Fc=f_1\Box+f_0$ the usual energy--momentum tensor for the massive scalar field is reproduced.
+Note that equation (\ref{EOJ_tau}) is an independent equation consistent with system (\ref{EOJ_g}) due to the Bianchi identity.